Travel Films To Binge While Stuck At Home

 The Beach

 Switch on this classic to hang out with a dreamy Leo DiCaprio as he discovers paradise lost.
 In the movie his character Richard leaves the modern world behind, finding an off-grid community in Thailand.
 Idyllic at first, cracks quickly appear.
 The story is captivating and dark, but the beauty of Maya Bay and surrounding islands (which it seems the film was commissioned to sell) will have you ready to fly to Thailand and never return.
 If you’ve travelled on a Thailand group tour with INTRO you will recognise the jaw-dropping scenery from the included Phi Phi boat trips.
-Saying we're looking forward to getting back is an understatement.

 Kong: Skull Island